Muhammadumaramin/Bank-Loan-SQL-Analysis/README.md

 # 🏦 Bank Loan SQL Data Analysis

 ## 📘 Project Overview
-This project explores a **bank’s loan portfolio dataset (2021)** using SQL to derive performance metrics, borrower insights, and lending trends.
+This project explores a **bank’s loan portfolio dataset (2021)** using SQL and Python to derive performance metrics, borrower insights, and lending trends.

 ---